vittokevin/from-invisible-to-viral-digital-marketing-smes/README.md

 ## :floppy_disk: Methodology
 ### 1. Literature Review
-The starting point was an academic literature review completed as part of a Strategic Marketing course at Whitireia and WelTec.
+The starting point was an academic literature review completed as part of a Strategic Marketing course.
 The review examined peer-reviewed research on digital marketing and its impact on SME performance, covering concepts like digital value creation, customer engagement, and omnichannel marketing.

 ### 2. Case Study Selection
 While revisiting the literature, I came across a YouTube video by entrepreneur Davie Fogarty documenting his attempt to turn around Spaghetti Head, a small Italian restaurant in Aldgate, Adelaide.
 The case aligned closely with the themes in the literature, making it a real-world reference point for testing whether the research holds up in practice.